Springle3152/ohapp/readme.md

 ```
 (venv) $ git clone https://github.com/Springle3152/ohapp.git
 ```
 You might want to see this [tutorial](https://github.com/DHRI-Curriculum/git) for more instructions on how to clone.
-Once you have cloned, the files will be in the ohapp folder on your Desktop.
-Go into the Ohapp by typing
+Once you have cloned, the files will be in a new folder (folders are directories) in your projects directory called ohapp.
+Go into the ohapp directory by typing
 ```
 (venv) $ cd ohapp
 ```